 Roofing Nailers and Its Types

 Roofing nail guns are mostly used for re-roofing.
-While putting on asphalts, insulation board, even solar panel, roofing nailers can be used.
+While putting on asphalts, insulation boards, even solar panels roofing nailers can be used.
 They are of three types- spring-loaded, pneumatic, and solenoid.
 Now each of these is powered in different ways.

 - Spring Loaded: As the name suggests here, to fire out nails out of the chamber, spring is used.